GameBrief · General

 What is Black Jacket?
 A blackjack roguelite where you build a custom deck from 8 suit archetypes and gamble your way out of hell.
 Developed by Mi'pu'mi Games, released May 12, 2026.

 How do you pick suits?
 Choose 3 of 8 suits at run start.
-Each suit provides a secondary mechanic: Clubs attack opponent decks, Diamonds manipulate draw order, Hearts provide sustain, Spades modify card values.
+Each suit provides a secondary mechanic: Clubs drain and swap opponent cards, Diamonds manipulate draw order, Hearts use negative-value cards to break opponent plays, Spades play into any slot for flexible coverage.

 Should you chase 21?
 No. Win the coin war across the run, not individual hands.
 A clean 19 with preserved coins beats a greedy 21 with empty pockets.